View a printable version of this fact sheet.

 Academic Performance

-Teachers and principals often lack access to high-quality, relevant professional development opportunities, as they may be based far away from the location of such events, and the programming may not be relevant to the needs of rural schools.
-Accordingly, rural teachers can face professional isolation.
+Teachers and principals in rural districts often lack access to high-quality, relevant professional development opportunities, as they may live far from the location of such events, and the programming may not be relevant to the needs of rural schools.
+Accordingly, rural teachers may face professional isolation.
 For educators who did not grow up in the communities where they work, the geographic isolation of rural areas can be challenging as well.
-The smaller staffs of rural schools mean that teachers and principals often need to take on additional roles and responsibilities, such as building administration or bus driving.
+Moreover, because staff sizes in rural schools are often quite small, teachers and principals may be asked to take on additional roles and responsibilities, such as building administration or bus driving.

 Broadband